 26. Modern Marble

 We love a chic mix-and-match look.
 These marble, hexagon-shaped tiers combine beautifully with a single jet-black tier decorated with a gilded geometric pattern.

 The perfect confection for a spring wedding, featuring a stunning cascade of sugar cherry blossoms affixed to pale-pink tiers.
 This would be a unique wedding cake design if you were getting married in Washington DC or Japan during their popular cherry blossom festivals.

 1. Book your baker at least six months in advance.

-Ideally, you should order the cake at least six months before the wedding (even earlier if you want to book an in-demand pro—some bakers’ schedules start filling up a year in advance).
-Keep in mind, though, that it is best to start thinking about your wedding cake after you’ve chosen your reception venue and decided on the overall style of your wedding; those details (the venue’s architecture or the lace details on your wedding dress, for example) can help inform the design of your wedding confection.
+Ideally, you should order the cake at least six months before the wedding, even earlier if you want to book an in-demand pro.
+Some bakers’ schedules start filling up a year in advance.
+Keep in mind, though, that it is best to start thinking about your wedding cake after you’ve chosen your reception venue and decided on the overall style of your wedding.
+Details like the venue’s architecture or the lace details on your wedding dress can help inform the design of your wedding confection.

 2. Hire the right cake pro.

 Where do you begin your baker search?
 Word of mouth is always the most effective route.
 Ask recently married friends and family members for recommendations.
 Your wedding vendors (planners, venue managers, caterers, photographers) will likely have favorites, as well.
 Once you’ve narrowed it down to a few potential bakers, browse their online portfolios as well as their social media channels to get an idea of their design style.
 Some bakeries specialize in elaborately decorated fondant-covered confections while others focus on simpler, more rustic wedding cakes.
 One isn’t better than the other; you just want to choose a baker whose style matches your overall wedding vision.